-\textit{Tracer velocity uncertainties}:~to simulate astrophysical velocity offsets that can occur between different spectral lines emitted by a galaxy, due to, e.g., bulk inflows and outflows, as well as redshift uncertainties due to varying spectral resolution of galaxy surveys, we optionally apply a scatter $\sigma_v$ to the catalogued redshift.
-We note that bulk velocity offsets may also be present between the two tracers, but assume that these will be well-characterized and thus easily accounted for.
+\textit{Tracer velocity uncertainties}:~To simulate astrophysical velocity offsets that can occur between different spectral lines emitted by a galaxy, due to, for example, bulk inflows and outflows as well as redshift uncertainties due to varying spectral resolution of galaxy surveys, we optionally applied a scatter $\sigma_v$ to the catalogued redshift.
+We note that bulk velocity offsets may also be present between the two tracers, but assume that these will be well characterized and thus easily accounted for.

 \textit{False positives:}~Especially at low signal-to-noise (S/N) ratios, galaxy surveys can occasionally misidentify either noise peaks or other emission lines originating from foreground or background galaxies as the spectral line of interest.
 When this happens, false positive detections occur, creating catalogue entries that do not correspond to actual galaxies in the target redshift range.
-We simulate this effect by generating catalogue entries with random spatial positions and redshifts, and inserting these spurious entries into the catalogue.
-We quantify how many false positives are present in the simulated catalogue using a fraction $f_\mathrm{FP}$ of total entries.
+We simulated this effect by generating catalogue entries with random spatial positions and redshifts and inserting these spurious entries into the catalogue.
+We quantified how many false positives are present in the simulated catalogue using a fraction, $f_\mathrm{FP}$, of total entries.